klauer/epics-sumo-mirror/doc/reference-sumo.rst

     these by repeating this option or by joining values in a single string separated by spaces.
 A default for this option can be put in a configuration file.
-``--arch ARCH``
-    Define the name of a targetarchitecture.
-You can specify more than one target architecture.
-You can specify more than one of these by repeating this option or by joining values in a single string separated by spaces.
-A default for this option can be put in a configuration file.
 ``-m MODULE, --module MODULE``
     Define a :term:`modulespec`.
 If you specify modules with this option you don't have to put :term:`modulespecs` after some of the commands.
 You can